bcarrell/verify/README.md

 		fmt.Println(scientist.Results["DoesntContain"]) // [true]

 		// or, if you don't care about individual results and just want to know
-		// if everything passed, tack on an .isVerified() method call at the end isScientistVerified := scientist.IsVerified()
+		// if everything passed, tack on an .IsVerified() method call at the end isScientistVerified := scientist.IsVerified()
 		fmt.Println(isScientistVerified) // true